dmeremyanin/carrierwave-jpegtran/README.md

   # or

   version :thumbnail do
-    process :optimize, copy: :none # to a single image version with the option `-copy none` end end
+    process optimize: { copy: :none } # to a single image version with the option `-copy none` end end
 ```